-ROOT CANAL TREATMENT - Root canal treatment (also referred to as root canal therapy or endodontic therapy) is made necessary when a cavity is allowed, through neglect, to reach all the way to this pulp.
-(Regular cleanings and checkups prevent and detect problems early).
+ROOT CANAL TREATMENT - Root canal treatment (also referred to as root canal therapy or endodontic therapy) is made necessary when a cavity is allowed to reach all the way to the pulp of the tooth.
+Regular cleanings and checkups prevent and detect problems early.
 By the time the pulp is infected it must be treated, and cannot heal on its own.
 It can even weaken the entire immune system.
 This is dangerous, not to mention very painful.
 Symptoms that the pulp has become infected may include sensitivity to hot/cold or sweets, pain, swelling, pain to biting or pressure, and a bad taste in the mouth.
 Sometimes, however, no symptoms are apparent and the person is unaware of any problem until a checkup.

 BRIDGES - This is an option for filling the space created by a missing tooth.
 It is formed to look like the missing tooth, and it takes its place in the mouth.
 The sides of a bridge use the two surrounding teeth for support, hence the name.
 A bridge replaces the missing tooth, both functionally and cosmetically.
 Bridge work is as much an art as it is an exact science.
 The materials used may be gold alloys, porcelain bonded to metal alloy, or all ceramic material.
 The choice of material depends on requirements for strength, wear, and/or esthetics.